willogy-team/insights--tensorflow/part4/README.md

 ## Increase the depth of the network

-According to the VGG paper [1], the network depth is one of the most important factors that lead to good visual representations.
-Due to this idea, in this part we try increasing the depth of the network to see how it affects to the final performances.
+According to the VGG paper [1], network depth is one of the most important factors that lead to good visual representations.
+Due to this idea, in this part, we try increasing the depth of the network to see how it affects to the final performances.

 We also introduce and address some new terms for the implementation in Tensorflow:
 - block of layers.